On trajectories of complex-valued interior transmission eigenvalues: Conclusion

 \section{Conclusion}

-We have shown that complex-valued eigenvalue trajectories for the interior transmission problem of the unit disk parametrized by the homogeneous index of refraction intersect the real axis only at interior Dirichlet eigenvalues of the negative Laplacian.
-The intersections occur at specific angles distinguishing the cases $0<n<1$ and $n>1$.
-Further, it is shown that IDE-recurrent complex-valued ITE curves are actually convergent as $n\rightarrow \infty$.
-Numerical results are given for an ellipse, a deformed ellipse, a unit square, and an equilateral triangle which show a similar spiral behavior towards IDEs as $n$ grows.
-In addition, results are given for a unit sphere for which our provided theory works the same way as for the unit disk.
-We conclude that there seems to be a one-to-one correspondence between Dirichlet eigenvalues of the Laplacian and complex-valued interior transmission eigenvalue trajectories.
-We state this finding in a conjecture as follows:
+We have introduced the concept of ITE trajectories for the ITP subject to homogeneous media.
+For the unit disc as scatterer, we have proven that there is a one-to-one correspondence including multiplicity between complex-valued ITE trajectories and DELs.
+For more general scatterers, we could show that the only accumulation points of complex-valued ITE trajectories are restricted to DELs, too.
+Our numerical results for simply-connected scatterers even indicate that the one-to-one correspondence including geometric multiplicity might hold as well.
+Hence, we conjecture the following:

-\begin{conj} There is a one-to-one correspondence between complex-valued ITE trajectories and IDEs for simply-connected scatterers.
-More precisely, any complex-valued ITE trajectory $\kappa_n$ converges to some IDE as $n\to\infty$.
-Converselely, for any IDE there exists exactly one complex-conjugated pair of complex-valued ITE trajectories which converges to that IDE as $n\to\infty$. \end{conj}

-Its further investigation will be subject of future research.
-From the numerical point of view, we have seen that the modified method of fundamental solution produces inaccurate results for large wave numbers and in particular for large $n$.
+\begin{conj} There is a one-to-one correspondence between complex-valued ITE trajectories and DELs of $D$ whenever $D$ is a bounded and simply-connected domain.
+More precisely, any complex-valued ITE trajectory $\kappa_n$ converges to some DEL as $n\to\infty$.
+Conversely, for any DEL there exist exactly as many complex-conjugated pairs of complex-valued ITE trajectories as the DEL's geometric multiplicity and all converge to that DEL as $n\to\infty$. \end{conj} Its further investigation will be subject of future research.
+For example, our restriction to simply-connected scatterers is due to an observation for annulus-shaped scatterers whose ITE trajectories seem to be only piece-wise complex-valued according to numerical studies.
+From a technical point of view, we have seen that the modified method of fundamental solution produces inaccurate results for large wave numbers and in particular for large $n$.
 Hence, we will investigate on how to circumvent this problem probably through the use of the computationally more demanding boundary element collocation method.
-Finally, the electromagnetic or elastic interior transmission problem will be investigated as well as a potential generalisation of the current results to inhomogeneous media.
+Finally, the electromagnetic or elastic interior transmission problem will be investigated as well as a generalization of the current results to inhomogeneous media.